-Embedded lending is when a platform — a vertical SaaS company, marketplace, or payment processor — offers small business financing directly within their product, powered by a third-party capital provider.
-The platform handles distribution; the lender handles underwriting, capital, and compliance.
-The result is a financial product that feels native to the platform but is built on someone else's infrastructure.
+Embedded lending describes when a platform — a vertical SaaS company, marketplace, or payment processor — offers small business financing directly within their product UI, powered by a third-party capital provider.
+The platform handles distribution and marketing capital offers to their merchants, while the lender provides critical program administration and infrastructure - underwriting, capital markets, servicing, and compliance.
+The outcome is an instantly accessible suite of financial products that feels native to the platform.
+Most platforms choose to go with an embedded lending provider to avoid the time, cost, and risk of building a program in-house and from scratch.

 My engagements are typically a good fit for: